 - Feedback tools on care provision

-HomeTouch is classified as an ‘introductory agency’ in line with CQC guidance.
-HomeTouch provides an online marketplace to facilitate the process of finding home care.
-HomeTouch does not directly supply carers to care seekers.
-HomeTouch does not employ carers, nor does HomeTouch act as an employment agency or care agency.
-In line with CQC regulations, HomeTouch is not permitted to make changes to the care plan, provide rotas or effect control over the delivery of care.
+Hometouch provides a introductory service classified as an ‘introductory agency’ in line with CQC guidance.
+Hometouch does not directly supply carers to care seekers.
+Hometouch does not employ carers, nor does Hometouch act as an employment agency or regulated care provider for this service.
+In line with CQC regulations for Introductory Agencies, Hometouch is not permitted to make changes to the care plan, provide rotas or effect control over the delivery of care.

-All the tools provided by HomeTouch Concierge are used at the customer’s and self-employed carers’ own risk and there is no guarantee that these tools will work optimally, not be subject to downtime, or removed from service at any point in time.
-HomeTouch does not accept any liability for losses or damages caused by the temporary unavailability of the service or technical errors.
+All the tools provided by Hometouch for the Introductory Care Model are used at the customer’s and self-employed carers’ own risk and there is no guarantee that these tools will work optimally, not be subject to downtime, or removed from service at any point in time.
+Hometouch does not accept any liability for losses or damages caused by the temporary unavailability of the service or technical errors.

-HomeTouch disclaims any liability for controversies, losses, injury, accidents, claims or damages arising out of the use of the online tools it provides, the engagement of carers or the provision of care services by carers.
+Hometouch disclaims any liability for controversies, losses, injury, accidents, claims or damages arising out of the engagement of carers or the provision of care services by carers.

 2. Rules for User conduct and use of service

 2.1 Eligibility to use the site and services; representations and warranties